-Landscaping for your new home can be a challenge.
-Where do you start?
-You could employ a landscape designer, but for many people this is out of their price range.
+Landscaping for your new home can be a challenge — where do you start?
+You could employ a landscape designer, but for many homebuyers this is out of their price range.
 However, there is a more budget-friendly option.
 Did you know that your local nursery may be able to assist you?
-They will often help you with basic garden design if you buy your plants from them.
-Take along a plan of your block of land showing where the house is located on the block.
-This will make it easier for them to recommend the right plants.
-Photos will also help.
+They will often help you with a basic garden design if you buy your plants from them.
+Take along some photos and a plan of your block of land showing where the house is located on the block, which will make it easier for them to recommend the right plants and they’ll also be able to give you a few landscaping ideas for the front yard and rear garden.
 But first, take a look at these handy tips to help you landscape your new home.

 1. Allow a budget for landscaping

 Landscaping is usually the first thing to be cut from the budget, as it’s the last thing to be done.
 While it’s sometimes an afterthought, landscaping can have a huge effect on the look and feel of your home.
 It can also add value to your home, so it’s important to set aside a budget for landscaping, even if it’s only small.
 It will definitely pay off in the long run.

 2. Decide if you want a high or low maintenance garden